Stories

 The Interact Club at Mammoth Union High School just received a Presidential Citation for Vicky Puliz, Govenor of Rotary District 5190. |

 WE BUILT ANOTHER HOUSE IN TECATE, BAJA CALIFORNIAMembers from Mammoth Lakes Noon and Sunrise joined Bishop Noon and Bishop Sunrise together with members of Interact Clubs in Mammoth Lakes and Bishop to build a house for a deserving family in Tecate.
-Also joining the group was District 5190 Governor Vicki Puliz and her husband, together with a number of other Rotarians and other volunteers. |
+Also joining the group was District 5190 Governor Vicki Puliz and her husband, together with a number of other Rotarians and other volunteers.
+This is the 3rd year in a row that we have done this.
+Checkout the great pictures taken by Kathy Watson on her web site here |

 Interact Club hears from inspirational speaker Tyler DurmanThe Interact Club decided to bring a top inspirational speaker to MHS for their school project this year.
 Tyler was one of the speakers at a leadership camp, RYLA, that they attended last summer.
 Tyler spoke to the high school, middle school, and community school.
 He also spoke to the parents at night with help from the Booster Club.
 Everyone got a lot from his presentations.
 See more about Tyler at http://www.facebook.com/tylerspage |